inexorabletash/indexeddb-promises/@ Indexed DB Promises.md

 The `objectStoreNames` attribute reflects the list of names of object stores in the transaction's *scope*, in sorted order.
 For "versionchange" transactions this is the same as that returned by the `IDBDatabase`'s `objectStoreNames` attribute. *NB: This is provided as a convenience; previously it was necessary for code to track this manually.
 Firefox already implements this.*

 The `promise` attribute is a convenience to allow IDBTransaction objects to be used in Promise chains.
-It is equivalent to:
+It is roughly equivalent to:

 ```js
 Object.defineProperty(IDBTransaction.prototype, 'promise', {get: function() {